JamesPWagner/JamesPWagner.github.io/samples.md

 # eLearning and Technical Documentation Samples

-Here are some eLearning, documentation, and video samples from VMware, Hewlett-Packard, and BMC Software.
-I did the full design, development, and production on all of these projects, except for the audio voiceover in the eLearning courses.
+Representative eLearning, documentation, and video samples from VMware, Hewlett-Packard, and BMC Software.

 <table>
 <tr>